DzikuVx/rc_lights_controller/README.md

     * In theory it can accept up to 45V, but it was rather designed to use buzzer or something with similar requirements.
 So 12V is a real - life limit here

 In case of both outputs, it is most reasonable to use 12V on both.

+## Output Modes

+Those are default values.
+They can be modified in code using _patterns_ array.
+Each number in this array represents cycle number in which output channes should change: from LOW to HIGH, or from HIGH to LOW.
+Cycle takes 100ms.
+So, combination of: ```{10, 20, 30, 40, 50, 60, 70, 80}``` means: turn channel ON on cycle 10, turn it OFF on cycle 20, turn it ON on cycle 30 and so on.

 ### OUTPUT_1